MFS Local Offer 2024

 Transitions:

 Admission to Reception: Our EYFS team work closely with the nurseries to ensure that pupils who are named in our intake start transition as early as possible.
-This may include our EYFS staff attending Annual Review meetings at the nursery, visits by our staff to the nursery setting to observe the child, the child visiting the school and the classroom and finally the child visiting the school on our moving up day to be with all our new intake.
+This may include our EYFS staff attending Annual Review meetings at the nursery, visits by our staff to the nursery setting to observe the child, the child visiting the school and the classroom and finally, the child visiting the school on our moving up day to be with all our new intake.

-Entering School: Where a child in the primary phase moves to us during the school year we make every effort to ensure a smooth transition.
-If this happens quickly, it is not always possible but usually it would involve a visit by the new class teacher to the current school to observe, followed by a few afternoon sessions here with the new class and then finally starting full time.
+Entering School: Where a child in the primary phase moves to us during the school year, we make every effort to ensure a smooth transition.
+If this happens quickly, it is not always possible, but usually it would involve a visit by the new class teacher to the current school to observe, followed by a few afternoon sessions here with the new class and then finally starting full-time.

-Class to class: In the summer term, the new teacher will drop in to observe children with their current teacher and on occasion to teach sessions.
+Class to class: In the summer term, the new teacher will drop in to observe children with their current teacher and, on occasion, to teach sessions.
 We have a moving up day in July when all our pupils move to their new classes to spend the day with their new teacher.
 A parents evening in July to allow parents to meet the new teacher.

 Governance: